jhwaffles/jhwaffles.github.io/_posts/Parents-Visit.md

 In retrospect this was a very successful visit and positive experience.
 Cynthia and I learned a great deal and got to spend quality time with my parents.
 My mom and dad built healthier habits, and continued to follow through even after the three week plan.
 On paper, the plan of limiting carbs and regular exercise was backed by science but what made it effective was getting the parents involved in process, the conversations during dinner and walks, and ultimately our presence and support.

 For example, Dad came with us to shop and purchase food.
-The act of us cooking and preparing meals for 2 weeks straight allowed him plenty of chances to watch, and even critique us (lol).
+The act of us cooking and preparing meals allowed him plenty of chances to watch, and even critique us (lol).

 During the time parents had lots of questions.
 We had talks about nutrition labels, and what was considered nutritious and what was not (mostly processed sugars).
 We explained the mechanism in which the body processed sugar and what leads to diabetes (Link).
 Cynthia is the expert on health and has a lot of knowledge.
 My role was to support the conversation and translate.